ojroques/nvim-bufdel/README.md

 one.
 By default the plugin cycles through buffers according to their number.
 To show instead the alternate buffer, set the option to `alternate`.

-The `quit` option is used to decide whether to exit Neovim when closing last buffer.
+The `quit` option is used to decide whether or not to exit Neovim when closing last buffer.

 ## Direct Integration
 The plugin fits in a [single file](./lua/bufdel.lua), you can very well download